Make a difference today – and for generations to come.

 Scholarship Funds — Benefit students of any age or education level with many options in determining the selection criteria for your fund—from areas of study or career and extra-curricular activities to students’ level of financial need.
 While a total minimum contribution of at least $25,000 is required to establish a scholarship fund, the minimum can be reached over a five-year period – and scholarships can be made during that time to have an immediate impact.

 Donor Advised Funds — Benefit the charitable organizations you care about most in a flexible and convenient way.
 A total minimum contribution of at least $25,000 reached over a five-year period is required, but grants can be made almost immediately.
-Check out our Donor Advised Funds FAQ here.
+Open or download a PDF of our Donor Advised Funds FAQ here.

 Community Charitable Funds (Nonendowed) — Created by donors to simplify their annual giving and support their favorite nonprofits throughout the year.
 An initial contribution of at least $1,000 is required to establish this type of non-endowed donor advised fund.
 Donors can then suggest charitable distributions of no less than $250 to qualified recipient organizations at various times throughout the year.
-Check out our Community Charitable Funds FAQ here.
+Open or download a PDF of our Community Charitable Funds FAQ here.

 Project Funds (Nonendowed) — Project Funds are temporary, non-endowed funds created by donors to hold contributions raised for a specific purpose or project.
 Most project funds are expended over two to five years.
 All assets for the fund must be used for the project.
 This time period is very flexible, depending on the needs of the donor and the purposes of the fund.